 WANDERING: Some Autism Service Dogs are trained to track the scent of, hold, retrieve, or find a child who wanders or runs away.

 SELF HARMING: Many individuals on the Autism Spectrum do various self injurious behaviors such as: scratching, biting, head banging, etc. A service dog can be trained to halt or divert this behavior.
+An Autism Service Dog typically reduces acts of aggression.

 FIRE SAFETY: When a smoke detector activates, a dog may be trained to lead the child to the front door or fire exit.

-ANXIETY/MELTDOWNS/AGITATION/SENSORY OVERLOAD/NIGHTMARES: Most people on the Autism Spectrum Disorder experience various anxiety manifestations such as outbursts, tantrums, or screaming.
+ANXIETY/MELTDOWNS/AGITATION/SENSORY OVERLOAD/NIGHTMARES: Most people on the Autism Spectrum Disorder experience various anxiety manifestations such as outbursts, tantrums, night terrors, or screaming.
 An Autism Service Dog can be trained to crawl into the lap of the child or to nudge and redirect or even to give deep pressure or affection to halt the behavior.
 This often assists the child in all areas of their lives including academics and socialization.

-GLUTEN SNIFFING: Autism Service Dogs can even be trained to sniff out gluten for individuals with gluten sensitivities.
+GLUTEN SNIFFING: Autism Service Dogs can even sometimes be trained to sniff out gluten for individuals with gluten sensitivities.

 LOVE/WARMTH/SECURITY: Often the need for love, warmth and security are paramount for a child on the Autism Spectrum.
 While all children needs these things, the “neediness” of these individuals is often so intense that it becomes nearly impossible for parents to satisfy all of the child’s’ needs in these areas.
 Many children who formerly required their parents’ constant attention or who viewed a parent as a “security item or transitional object” no longer are as dependent with the aid of a service dog.
 The Service Dog may provide the emotional and physical support needed for more independent sleep, bathing, dressing, waiting in lines, taking of transportation (school buses, subways, buses, vans, airplanes, shuttles, cars, boats, ferries) and a multitude of other activities that caused stress or required a person or object to offer support in the past.